Génie Hydro | Consulting en Ressources Hydriques

 Outlet Structure

-The outlet structure at Halhal shown in Figures 6 and 7
+The outlet structure at Halhal is depicted in Figures 6 and 7.

-The outside end of the outlet structure constructed with a metal pipe that links the valve and the concrete pipe is shown in Figure 7.
+The exterior end of the outlet structure, constructed with a metal pipe connecting the valve to the concrete pipe, is shown in Figure 7.

 Foundation

-The foundation at the central axis of the dam was dugout and filled up with clay soil up to the freeboard level.
-Figure 8 shows the construction process of the dam at Halhal.
+The foundation along the central axis of the dam was excavated and subsequently filled with clay soil, extending up to the freeboard level.
+Figure 8 illustrates the construction process of the dam at Halhal.

 Compaction